jeffpar/pcjs.v1/blog/2015/04/16/README.md

 replacing the ROM in the first megabyte with write-protected RAM; the top 64Kb of that RAM must first be initialized with the 64Kb at %000F0000 prior to remapping.
-It's also possible to copy external ROMs from %000C0000 through %000EFFFF into the bottom 64Kb of that RAM, but this is only done for ROMs known to contain relocatable code (eg, a Compaq Enhanced Video Graphics card).
+It's also possible to copy external ROMs from %000C0000 through %000EFFFF into the bottom 64Kb of that RAM, but this is only done for ROMs known to contain relocatable code; eg, a Compaq Video Graphics Controller (VGC) Board.

 > Every DeskPro 386 system must have a MINIMUM of 1Mb of RAM, of which either 256Kb, 512Kb, or 640Kb can be physically mapped as conventional memory (at the bottom of the